apache/tvm/docs/dev/convert_layout.rst

 	}

 	# After ConvertLayout - For data, there is a transform at the start and at the end.
 	# For weights, there are transforms to adapt to NCHW layout.
-These will be removed with FoldConstant pass.
+These will be removed by FoldConstant pass.
 	fn (%x: Tensor[(1, 56, 56, 64), float32], %weight1: Tensor[(3, 3, 64, 32), float32], %weight2: Tensor[(3, 3, 32, 32), float32]) {
 	  %0 = layout_transform(%x, src_layout="NHWC", dst_layout="NCHW") /* ty=Tensor[(1, 64, 56, 56), float32] */;
 	  %1 = layout_transform(%weight1, src_layout="HWIO", dst_layout="OIHW") /* ty=Tensor[(32, 64, 3, 3), float32] */;